What is Core Specialist Mental Health?

 - don't like yourself or have low self-confidence

-The people who work for CAMHS have had specialist training in the way young people think and feel and know how to help them feel better.
+The people who work within Rise have had specialist training in the way young people think and feel and know how to help them feel better.
 They will see you with your parents or carer, but may see you on your own if you would like them to.
-This helps the CAMHS person to work out what is happening and the best way of helping you.
+This helps the Rise person to work out what is happening and the best way of helping you.

-These services are available to children and young people up to the age of 17 ½, or if they are already open, up until their 18th birthday, but in the next 3 years we will be delivering up to the age of 25, where this makes sense for the young person.
+These services are available to children and young people up to the age of 17 ½, or if they are already open, up until their 18th birthday, but in the future, we will be delivering some services upto the age of 25, where this makes sense for the young person.

-Because we have the words 'mental health' in our name, lots of people get worried when they find out they have been referred.
+Because we are associated mental health, lots of people get worried when they find out they have been referred.
 There is a lot of stigma about the words 'mental health' but we use the words to describe all the things to do with your mind, not to label you in any way.
 To us, mental health means the same as physical health - we want you to look after your mind just as well as you do your body.
 You are not alone.
 In the UK around 1 in 10 children and young people have problems with their mental health or emotional wellbeing at some stage.
-This means that you are not alone, and many of these young people will have appointments with CAMHS too.
+This means that you are not alone, and many of these young people will have appointments with Rise too.